Domain Name Registration

 Which domain extension should I choose?

-For protection of your brand we would recommend registering both the .co.za and the .com domain names.
-To protect your brand from competition on local and international markets.
+For the protection of your brand, we would recommend registering both the .co.za and the .com domain names.
+To protect your brand from competition in local and international markets.

 What type of domain names can I register at CWD

 We offer all South African ccTLD and gTLD domains (ie: .co.za .org.za .net.za .web.za .joburg .durban and .capetown)

 International TLD’s and gTLD’s domains are also available, including all the most popular .com .net .org .biz and .mobi.

 With more than 1000 new gTLD domains being added to the internet, we will constantly update our list of available domain extensions.

 Question: Do I have to take a hosting package to host with CWD?

 Answer: Yes, Domain parking is best if you are just planning on reserving the domain.

 We are able to register the following domain extensions

 Domains are locked at registrars for 60 days after initial registration or previous transfer and can’t be transferred from one registrar to another during this period.